tucnak/rollercoaster/start/Language.md

-# The most important language in programming
+# The most important language

-I get asked about engineering stacks all the time.
+Newcomers keep on asking me about stacks all the time.
 Every single newcomer struggles here: *"Which language should I learn?
 Which platform should I aim on first?"*.
 That's a really tough question, since there are a couple dozens of problems, which could be solved in different ways.
 All the holy wars get born right there: where problems are being overlapped with multiple solutions.
 I'll give you an example: you got to build a desktop application.
 Let's say, a text editor.
 It's a wide problem which you could approach with dozens of solutions.
-A few of possible stacks:
+A couple of popular stacks:

 ### .NET over C&#35;
 Microsoft provides a great development stack for Windows developers.
 C# itself is an accomplished language, widely used in enterprise production.
 A trade-off for incredible native Windows integration is a lack of cross-platform development tools.
 Want to hack a great Windows-only application easily?
 Your choice.